 The Unemployment Insurance Fund was actively raising debt financing from the capital markets.
+Credit rating agency Standard & Poors's granted on 21 May 2015 an AA+ rating for the Unemployment Insurance Fund.
 In 2015, the Fund issued two publicly quoted senior bonds with maturities of 3 and 4 years, in total of EUR 900 million.
 In addition, the Fund regularly issued short-term (less than a year) commercial papers on the domestic markets and thereby strengthened its liquidity.
 The European Central Bank took the Fund's bonds under its Public Sector Purchase Programme (PSPP) in July 2015.